Putta-Madhavi/Recipe-Management-System--DemoVedio/README.md

 ![](https://raw.githubusercontent.com/Putta-Madhavi/recipeprojectimages/refs/heads/main/Screenshot%202025-07-01%20153543.png)
 Users can seamlessly manage their profiles and access personalized features through secure login and registration functionalities:

-* **Registration:** Create a new account with details like full name, email, password, cooking skill level, dietary preferences, allergies, and ingredients to avoid (refer to `image_75d474.png`).
+* **Registration:** Create a new account with details like full name, email, password, cooking skill level, dietary preferences, allergies, and ingredients to avoid.
-* **Login:** Existing users can log in using their email and password (refer to `image_75d43e.png`).
+* **Login:** Existing users can log in using their email and password.
 * **Dashboard Integration:** After successful login, the user's name is displayed on the dashboard or website, providing a personalized experience.

 ### 3. "What to Cook?" - Category-Based Recipe Discovery
 ![](https://raw.githubusercontent.com/Putta-Madhavi/recipeprojectimages/refs/heads/main/Screenshot%202025-07-01%20152809.png)

-Our "What to Cook?" section allows users to explore recipes based on 10 distinct categories, making it easy to find exactly what you're craving (refer to `image_763179.png`).
+ "What to Cook?" section allows users to explore recipes based on 10 distinct categories, making it easy to find exactly what you're craving.
 Categories include:

 * All Types
 * Quick & Easy Meals